High-energy coal to help Australia miners steam ahead in Asia

 "Eighty years from now when the world's last coal-fired power plant shuts its doors, it'll be burning Aussie coal," said Morgan Stanley commodities analyst Joel Crane in Melbourne.

-Increased dominance of regional exports would be a boon for miners operating in Australia such as BHP Billiton and Glencore Plc, along with Asian companies that have invested heavily in the country like China's Yanzhou Coal Mining Co, India's Adani Enterprises and Japan's Mitsubishi Corp.
+Increased dominance of regional exports would be a boon for miners operating in Australia such as BHP Billiton (BHP.AX) and Glencore Plc (GLEN.L), along with Asian companies that have invested heavily in the country like China's Yanzhou Coal Mining Co (600188.SS), India's Adani Enterprises (ADEL.NS) and Japan's Mitsubishi Corp (8058.T).

 Australia's export coal typically has an energy content of 6,100 kilocalories per kilogram, compared with 5,130 kcal/kg from top global thermal coal exporter Indonesia, making it the best quality coal located near Asia's growing markets.